Peaky Blinders: The Immortal Man — عودة تومي شيلبي من المنفى إلى لغة القرا

 Executive: We experienced a key client loss due to alignment gaps.

-Don’t change the truth—change the structure of delivery.
-That’s the line between “explanation” and “decision.”
+Do not change the truth.
+Change the structure of delivery.
+That is the line between explanation and decision.

 Conclusion + further reading